c o u r s e - s t r u c t u r e (introductory)

 Extending the mix.

-Chopping the mix.
+Chopping the mix and advance cut mix.

-Mapping out the mix (Preplanning).
+Mapping out the mix (Pre Programming).

 Equipment requirments.

 WEEK 3.
-Scratching and Tricks.
+Scratching Part 2.

-Extensive training in scratching.
+Extensive training in advance scratching.

 WEEK 4.
 Turntablism.